kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

 MOSI – digital 11 to inputs of all digital pots unidirectional NOT PIN 11 ON LEONARDO - IS FOUND ON 1CSP ONLY.
 REQ'D IN ALL CASES.

 MISO – digital 12 to outputs of all digital pots unidirectional NOT PIN 12 ON EXCEPT LEONARDO - IS FOUND ON 1CSP ONLY.
-OPTIONAL IN
+NOT USED
-      SOME CASES.
+      CURRENTLY BECAUSE SETTINGS CAN'T BE SAVED INSIDE THE DIGPOTS, SO OF COURSE THEY CAN'T BE READ BACK.

 SCK – digital 13 to CLK of all digital pots unidirectional NOT PIN 13 ON LEONARDO - IS FOUND ON 1CSP ONLY